ahmohbati/SecOn/Passwords.md

 ELSA authenticates against the Sguil user database, so you should be able to login to ELSA using the same username/password you use to login to Sguil.

 #### Snorby ####
+**Please note**: Snorby has been removed in the new Security Onion 14.04, but this note is left here for legacy documentation purposes.<br/><br/>
 Snorby does not authenticate against the Sguil user database.
 Log into Snorby using the EMAIL ADDRESS and password you specified in Setup.

 #### Reset Snorby Password ####